jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Here, other factors might have greater importance.
 A possible example for the latter would be that the course between two data points can be represented as a continuous curve with tangent continuity.
 The aerodynamic load distribution provides both local spatial coordinates and the magnitude of the force acting there.
-For the #gls("ld"), specific support points are sought at which the #gls("lie") are applied with a force magnitude.
+For the #gls("ld"), specific support points are sought at which the #glspl("lie") are applied with a force magnitude.
 Due to the previously made justifications, the first method with which one would usually start would be the linear surrogate model.
 However, it is already known that the aerodynamic distribution load is not linear.
 Therefore, it would be possible to go higher with the order of the method.